 Training & Supervision

-As a native Seattleite, I have long been inspired by Seattle University’s dedication to social justice and commitment to serving diverse global communities.
+We are inspired by Seattle University’s dedication to social justice and commitment to serving diverse global communities.
 Its mission is to educate whole individuals and empower leaders to enhance a just world that spans cultures, gender and religion.
-As a full-time graduate student in SU’s COAMFTE accredited Masters in Couples & Family Therapy program, our program’s focus is on systemic treatment and supervision through paradigms of holism and healing.
+Trained at SU, we align with the COAMFTE accredited Masters in Couples & Family Therapy program, our program’s focus is on systemic treatment and supervision through paradigms of holism and healing.